 Note: When the agent proxy discovers that a vendor is configured with native APIs, it runs vendor-specific validations that verifies all the privileges on the credentials.
 For more information on validations, see NAS Device Validations.

 Note: If all the Isilon validations are successful, then the vendor specific APIs are supported.
 OneFS API performs a check for all the stub files in the directory.
 If a stub file is found, it is skipped during backup.
-Also, a changelist is created from the snapshots, which helps to achieve faster incremental backups.
+Also, a changelist is created from the recovery points, which helps to achieve faster incremental backups.

 - If the Isilon validation is not successful, then click Update Device on the Device Validation window.
 The NAS device is updated and traditional backups will be performed.